 - Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The fair value of cash, receivables, reclamation deposits, and accounts payable and accrued liabilities approximates their carrying values.
+The fair value of cash and cash equivalents, receivables, reclamation deposits, and accounts payable and accrued liabilities approximates their carrying values.
 Marketable securities are measured at fair value using level 1 inputs.
-In the prior year, they were measured at fair value using level 2 inputs with valuation assumptions as described in Note 6.